Biden turns 81 as worries about his age weigh on re-election prospects

 If re-elected, Biden would be 86 by the end of his second term in office.
 Republican Ronald Reagan, who had the prior record as oldest U.S. president, ended his second four-year term at age 77 in 1989.

-Trump, the frontrunner for the Republican nomination to challenge Biden in the 2024 election, is 77.
+Trump, frontrunner for the Republican nomination to challenge Biden in the 2024 election, is 77.

 By comparison, 56% of poll respondents said Trump is too old for the office, while 54% said he was mentally sharp enough to handle the challenges of the presidency.